 Shortlisted, 2009 Royal Society of New Zealand Manhire Prize for Creative Science Writing (Fiction)

-‘Greenwich, meantime’ and other shortlisted stories, as well as information about the Manhire Prize, are not currently available online, since the Royal Society’s website upgrade in April 2017.
+‘Greenwich, meantime’ and other shortlisted stories, as well as information about the Manhire Prize, are (since the Royal Society’s website overhaul in 2017) no longer available online.
 The Manhire Prize was offered from 2007 until 2013.